The Diophantine Equation x2 + Dy2 = z2 (Part I)

 Only eight triples, (x,y,z), were used in the calculation for the Diophantine equation x2 + y2 = z2 , normally known as the Pythagorean equation, to get an idea of its versatility.
 Note that the tables produced can be expanded downward indefinitely.
 In addition, using the tables one can generate the appropriate equations that are useful for generating any triple in a table using a random access method or using δ1 and δ2 to access the (x,y,z)s sequentially.

-This concludes Part I. Go to Part II.
+This concludes Part I. Go to Part II or Part IC.

 Go back to homepage.